vyedin/vyedin.github.io/pages/devtools.md

 <br/>

-I was offered an hour to give any talk I wanted at the conference, and produced a short documentary on everyday people's relationships with their mobile apps ad devices.
+I was offered an hour to give any talk I wanted at the conference, and produced a short documentary on everyday people's relationships with their mobile apps and devices.
+It's an celebration of the way mobile has changed our lives since the first smartphone came out, and a look back on the market and the company we helped build.

 It's called "If You Build It", and you can watch it here:

 <br/>

 <p align="center">
-<iframe src="https://vimeo.com/album/3937948/embed" width="600" allowfullscreen frameborder="0"></iframe>
+<iframe src="https://vimeo.com/album/3937948/embed" width={playback_width} height={playback_height} allowfullscreen frameborder="0"></iframe>
 </p>

 <br/>